 8 steps for better device security

-One of the most basic recommendations would be to ensure your devices have passwords or a PIN.
+One of the most basic recommendations would be to ensure your devices have passcode or a PIN.
 This will ensure that your device (computer, mobile or tablet) cannot be used by anyone but yourself if left unattended.
-If the device is lost or stolen, having a password or PIN will make accessing the devices information much more difficult.
+If the device is lost or stolen, having a passcode or PIN will make accessing the device information much more difficult.

-Most people have had a virus mess with their device from time to time.
-They can harm your device in a multitude of ways.
-They can slow down your device, try to get you to purchase meaningless items or even harvest your personal information.
+Getting a virus on your device can cause a lot of problems.
+Viruses can harm your device in a multitude of ways.
+They can slow down your device, try to get you to purchase meaningless items, or even harvest your personal information.
 The best way to protect yourself is to install virus protection software.
-There are a wide rage of free and paid virus scanning software so check around before making a decision.
+There are a wide rage of free and paid virus scanning software available.

 When choosing virus software, always make sure of the following: